Learn to Apply Precision Medicine

 What to Expect

 This in-depth, 6-month program is led by licensed professionals and constantly updated in line with the evolution of scientific discovery.
 Providing a comprehensive training in Precision Medicine – covering genomics, longevity, chronic disease, health coaching, and more – it prepares Fellows to sit for the NBHWC exam.
-Preview the curriculum here.
+Preview the synchronous curriculum here and asynchronous curriculum here.

 Weekly, hour-long live webinars feature faculty-curated lectures, live patient visits, case studies, and Q&As with Precision Medicine experts.